Pay Pack & Follow

 Pay Pack & Follow is an album by American musician John Phillips, released in April 2001 following his death a month earlier.
-It was recorded in the 1970s for release on The Rolling Stones' record label "Rolling Stones Records" but remained unissued until 2001.
+It was recorded in the 1970s for release on The Rolling Stones' record label "Rolling Stones Records" but remained unissued.
 Mick Jagger appears on backing vocals and co-production, Keith Richards on guitar and co-production, former Stone Mick Taylor also on guitar and current Stone Ron Wood on bass guitar.

-The title is taken from a famous telegram of Sir Richard Francis Burton.

 Track listing

 All songs written by John Phillips, except where noted.